Parish of Verwood

 - What (if anything) you think the PCC should do to put it right.

-In making a complaint, you agree to the PC Complaints Committee or its nominee investigating your complaint, including seeking information from others.
+In making a complaint, you agree to the PCC Complaints Committee or its nominee investigating your complaint, including seeking information from others.

 If someone complains on your behalf, you need to provide written confirmation that you agree to that person acting for you.